 VALUE FOR MONEY

-WHERE ARE WE NOW ACTION PLAN
+WHERE ARE WE NOW COMMISSIONING PLAN

 The Council currently commissions in the region of 1,900 residential and nursing beds across the city, including short-term beds, at any one time.
 This includes all beds for older people and younger adults.
-The cost of this is circa £80m which does not include a price increase for 2023/24.
-The 203/24 budget is £78.7m and includes pressure for fee uplifts for 23/24 SCC rates are lower than regional averages, and the FCOC exercise has highlighted a significant gap between current rates and the median FCOC output Sheffield has a range of providers and business models - with some homes able to manage fluctuations and debt more than others.
+The budget for this is circa £84m for 23/24.
+SCC rates are lower than regional averages, and the FCOC exercise has highlighted a significant gap between current rates and the median FCOC output Sheffield has a range of providers and business models - with some homes able to manage fluctuations and debt more than others.
 Several homes use top ups and higher rates for self-funders to 'balance the books' Local Authorities need to work with providers to ensure a 'Fair Cost of Care' model that supports a sustainable care market and protects people from unpredictable costs; offers more choice and control over care received, offers quality provision; and is accessible to those who need it.
 Care homes tend to have significantly high energy bills - primarily caused by high energy consumption, which also has a damaging effect of the environment.
 Helping residential care homes to identify appropriate energy efficiency options will help to reduce energy bills and improve the comfort of their residents.
 By taking steps to improve energy efficiency, care homes and nursing homes could reduce their overheads and have more money to invest into their services.
 They could also reduce their carbon footprint and help with environmental sustainability.
-We will work collaboratively with providers to set transparent and fair fees and rates, using our leverage to drive improvement in terms and conditions for the care sector workforce, and supported by a fair cost of care model.
-Engage with local Care Provider Association and others to agree process and partnership approach Complete analysis of the current and projected demand, against market and workforce pressures (inc self-funders and CCG funded information) Feed into this EAA analysis Review commissioning capacity and opportunities to support the system more effectively and efficiently Review SCC model with regional colleagues Review existing fee setting models and current contracts - exploring the benefits of an enhanced rate and standard rates for specialist provision Climate impact and energy efficiency will be taken forward using assessment tools and ensuring that Care homes are well placed to apply for any financial or other support from national or local initiatives.
+We will work collaboratively with providers to set transparent and fair fee and rates, using our leverage to drive improvement in terms and conditions for the care sector workforce, and supported by a fair cost of care model.
+Engage with local Care Provider Association and others to agree proces and partnership approach Complete analysis of the current and projected demand, against market and workforce pressures (inc self-funders and ICB funded information) Feed into this EAA analysis Review commissioning capacity and opportunities to support the system more effectively and efficiently Review SCC model with regional colleagues Review existing fee setting models and current contracts - exploring the benefits of an enhanced rate and standard rates for specialist provision Climate impact and ensuring that Care homes are well placed to apply for any financial or other support from national or local initiatives.